Emery County School District

 5. A student or staff member may be acknowledged in his/her school yearbook or one edition of the school newspaper/newsletter or during the first part of graduation ceremonies and on graduation programs in the year of his/her death.
 Information may be included on a “Memorial Page,” but should be limited to the name, photo, dates of birth/death, and school activities in which the student or staff member participated.
 It is not appropriate to list cause of death in yearbooks or newspaper/newsletters or at graduation.

-6. A student and/or staff member may be acknowledged by a “moment of silence” and/or an “empty chair”,
+6. A student and/or staff member may be acknowledged by a “moment of silence” in their name and/or an “empty chair” with approved adornment, and/or a dedicated musical number, during the first part of graduation exercises.

 7. Dedicating a single game or performance to the deceased student or staff member.